Recover

 Options

-The recover command downloads backup files from the remote destination and copies them to the local backup directory.
+The recover command downloads backup files from the specified remote destination, copies them to a new local backup directory, and re-generates the backup database.
+The destination is optional if only one is in dest.conf.

-To do a full recover, create an empty backup directory, copy the original backup’s key.conf and dest.conf files there, then run the recover command.
+To do a recover, create an empty recover directory, copy the original backup’s key.conf and dest.conf files there, then run the recover command with -c and the new recover directory name.
 Do not run the init command before recover as this creates a new key.conf file.

 The --force option starts recovery without a confirmation prompt.

 The -o option (overwrite) downloads files even if they already exist in the local backup directory.
-This is useful if the local copies are suspect for some reason.
+This is useful if the local copies are suspect for some reason (or you can delete everything but key.conf and dest.conf and start over).

-The --check option recovers the main database in a slower but more careful way.
+The --check option recovers the main database in a slower way that can recover historical versions if necessary.
 This is only used if a normal recover cannot recover the latest database for some reason.
 The resulting database may not be the latest version.
+To recover the latest N versions of the database, use --check N`.
+This will recover databases from oldest to newest, keeping the latest N versions, and testing them from newest to oldest until one passes an integrity test.
+That becomes the backup database hb.db.

 To recover your backup, you must have a copy of the dest.conf and key.conf files from your backup directory.
 These files are never copied to remote destinations.
 The dest.conf file is required to connect to a destination containing a copy of your backup, and the key.conf file is required to decode your encrypted backup data.